Medaware-org/catalyst/README.md

 |----------|----------|
 | catalyst | medaware |

-Proceed with creating an access key.
-Finally, copy said access key into `catalyst.minio.access-key` in `src/main/resources/application.yaml`.
+Proceed with creating an access key and copying said access key into `catalyst.minio.access-key` in `src/main/resources/application.yaml`.

+Finally, create a new bucket `catalyst-resources`.

 ### Run the backend